 Genital warts are flesh colored bumps that can appear on or around the genitals.
+Knowing what they look like can help a person receive prompt treatment.

 The sexually transmitted infection (STI) human papillomavirus (HPV) is what causes them.